nathmota/funda-analysis/docs/index.md

 - As for balconies, only 28.27% of properties have it
 - The treemap indicates the proportion of the energy labels among the properties as well as their respective types of heating
 - The bar chart show us the main surroundings of the properties
-- On this page, it is also possible to see the results by city by using the filters
+- On this page, it is also possible to see the results by city using the filters

 ### 3. Properties Rooms

 ![pg3](reports/pg3.png)

-- The line charts indicates a trend of increasing property prices in relation to the number of bedrooms and bathrooms
+- The line charts indicates a trend of increasing property's prices in relation to the number of bedrooms and bathrooms
-- The majority of houses (66.57%) have between 3, 4, and 5 rooms, 2 to 3 bedrooms, and 1 bathroom
+- The majority of houses (66.57%) have between 3, 4, and 5 **rooms**, 2 to 3 **bedrooms**, and 1 **bathroom**
-- On this page, it is also possible to filter by cities
+- On this page, it is also possible to see the results by city using the filters

 ### 4. Size & Price Stats

 ![pg4](reports/pg4.png)

 - Regarding size, around 70% of properties measure between 50 and 150 m²
-- The overall average size of houses in the country is 131 m²
+- The overall **average size** of houses in the country is **131 m²**
-- The overall average price is 529,783.60 euros
+- The overall **average pric**e is **€529,783.60**
-- The median is 450,000 euros
+- The median is €450,000
-- With a standard deviation of 280,298.67 euros, it can be concluded that 80% of properties fall within the range of 249K and 810K euros
+- With a standard deviation of €280,298.67, it can be concluded that 80% of properties fall within the range of €249K and €810K
-- Through the scatter plot, a clearer clustering can be observed in areas up to 250m² on the X-axis and 1M euros on the Y-axis
+- Through the scatter plot, a clearer clustering can be observed in areas up to 250m² on the X-axis and up to €1M on the Y-axis
-- A boxplot presents the statistics of property prices in the country:
+- A boxplot presents the descriptive
+-  statistics of property prices in the country:
   ```
-  Minimum value: 79,000 euros
+  Minimum value: €79,000
-  Maximum value: 1,900,000 euros
+  Maximum value: €1,900,000
-  Mean: 529,783.60 euros
+  Mean: €529,783.60
-  Median: 450,000 euros
+  Median: €450,000
-  Standard deviation: 280,298.67 euros
+  Standard deviation: €280,298.67
-  Interquartile range: 294,000 euros
+  Interquartile range: €294,000
-  1st quartile: 345,000 euros
+  1st quartile: €345,000
-  3rd quartile: 639,000 euros
+  3rd quartile: €639,000
   ```
-  - On this page, it is also possible to filter by cities
+  - On this page, it is also possible to see the results by city using the filters

 ### 5. Age & Size per m² Stats

 ![pg5](reports/pg5.png)

-- Regarding age, 57,78% of properties are less than 50 years old
+- Regarding age, 57,78% of properties are **less than 50 years old**
-- The overall average age of houses in the country is 44.81 years old
+- The overall **average age** of houses in the country is **44.81** years old
-- The overall average price per square meter is 4,299.06 euros
+- The overall **average price per square meter** is **4,299.06** euros
 - The median is 3,992.00 euros
 - With a standard deviation of 1,666.63 euros, it can be concluded that 96.52% of properties fall within the range of 2.7K and 5.77K euros
-- Through the scatter plot, a clearer clustering can be observed in areas up to 140 years old on the X-axis and 10K euros on the Y-axis
+- Through the scatter plot, a clearer clustering can be observed in areas up to 140 years old on the X-axis and up to 10K euros on the Y-axis
-- On this page, it is also possible to filter by cities
+- On this page, it is also possible to see the results by city using the filters

 ### 6. Provinces Price & Price per m² Average